Menu

 Master of Education

-The Master of Education 180 point pathway can be completed either by coursework or a combination of courses and thesis.
-Each specialist endorsement has different compulsory and optional courses which can be viewed below.
+The Master of Education (MEd) 180 point pathway can be completed either by coursework or a combination of coursework and thesis.
+Each specialist endorsement has different compulsory and optional courses.

-The coursework option generally consists of six courses totalling 180 points including compulsory course EDME601 and a minimum of 60 points from Level 9 courses within your 180 points.
+• The coursework option generally consists of six courses totalling 180 points including compulsory course EDME601 with a minimum of 60 points from Level 9 courses within your 180 points.

 Specialist endorsements

-1. The Master of Education 180 point coursework pathway consists of six courses totalling 180 points including compulsory course EDME601 90 points from EDEM 614EDEM 650EDEM 651EDEM 659 EDEM 679EDEM 685 and a minimum of 60 points from Level 9 courses within your 180 points
+The Master of Education 180 point endorsed pathway gives you the option to choose from the following specialist endorsements.
+Each of these endorsements has compulsory and optional course requirements.
+NOTE: you must complete compulsory course EDME601 and select a minimum of 60 points from Level 9 courses within your 180 points.

 The Digital Education Futures endorsement provides educators and training or support staff with opportunities to develop their knowledge, understanding and professional practice, examine critical issues and build confidence and capability for leadership in this area.